OncoRNALab/coverageplot/README.md

 		Whole genome FASTA file

 	-o CHARACTER, --oligo=CHARACTER
-		If you want to visualise where an LNA or ASO will bind, use this argument.
+		If you want to visualise where an oligonucleotide will bind, use this argument.
 If multiple sequences, separate by ','.

 	-h, --help
 		Show this help message and exit